asdfjkl/ctegaki-lib/README.md

 make
 ```

-You know have a static library build libctegaki.a
+You now have a static library build libctegaki.a

 ## (optional, make platform dependent binary data)